ivanceras/orm/README.md

 But this exists because all other ORM i came across does not fit all my requirements, one of which is to be able to do database operations in the browser using the same controller codes in your server side.

+You are in full control, on how and which data are you gonna fetch data in every situation you see fit.